 To be successful in New York, we’re told, you have to work harder and longer than you ever imagined, sacrificing personal relationships, sleep and sometimes even health for your career.
 If you don’t, the fear of a younger and more ambitious replacement pushes you to sacrifice everything for your job.
 Is this just a myth?
 Can you find success in New York without working 60 plus hours a week?

 In the land of abundant opportunity, we believe career comes first and a personal life comes second.
-Thus, many New Yorkers shuffle to and from work completely exhausted and burnt out from their jobs.
+Thus, many New Yorkers shuffle to and from work completely exhausted and burned out from their jobs.
 Victoria T. and Elizabeth T. are two New York women who previously worked full time in senior positions for top multinational organizations.
 They found a way to continue to work for these corporations, but as contractors who set their own hours and schedules, because that worked well for them.
 Here are tips on how they successfully approached their employers with the idea of transitioning from full-time to freelance.

 Know Your Value

 It’s very intimidating to walk into your employer’s office and ask for a change in your workload.
 First, position yourself as an asset to the company, one they don’t want to lose.

 “From your boss’s point of view, it’s more difficult to find and train someone new.
 You are established in the company and don’t have to relearn your role.
 This saves your employer time which will help the company and team in the end,” Victoria says.

 Also, if you have been with the organization for a while, your skill set and work ethic are proven through experience.
 Your boss already knows you can perform your job function and doesn’t want to spend the time or resources necessary to find a replacement for your position when you have already demonstrated your worth.
 Remind your boss of all you are capable of and have confidence that you bring a significant amount of value to the table when you are negotiating your hours.